PhysixProject/physix-on-usb/README.md

 * If you have not created your SquashFS image, see section below.

-## Build ISO image ##
+## Build ISO Image Process##
+0. Create SquashFS Image
+1. Comfig/compile kernel
-0. Edit build-iso.conf
+2. Edit build-iso.conf
+     - Define paths where the kernel, initrd,and filesystem are found.
-1. Run: ./build-iso.sh
+3. Run: ./build-iso.sh

+## Create SquashFS Image ##
+mount /dev/mapper/physix-root /some/dir
+mkdir FSDIR
+copy all files/directories to FSDIR mksquashfs FSDIR dir.sqsh

 ##  Comfig/compile kernel ##